 As it turns out, his pregnant wife had gone into premature labor and they had been at the hospital.
 This is what happens with barter.
 Instead of some impersonal clerk at a big box store, you’re dealing with individual human beings with real lives.
 It’s kind of shocking.
 But I think I can get used to it.

-I dropped off the umbrella the weekend before last, along with a bag of avocados as a down payment, and went out of town for a few days.
+I dropped off the umbrella along with a bag of avocados as a down payment, and went out of town for a few days.
 When I got back, I e-mailed the carpenter, who said the repairs had been done.
 I brought another bag of avocados to settle the bill and got a tour of the shop where he makes furniture out of salvaged wood.

-My umbrella is home now, with two new spokes made of some kind of salvaged exotic hardwood, and lovely copper nails where the pieces hinge together.
+My umbrella came home with two new spokes made of some kind of salvaged exotic hardwood, and lovely copper nails where the pieces hinge together.

 In this uncertain economy, I feel like being more careful with my cash.
-And with avocados as my new currency, who knows how far I’ll go with the bartering?
+And with avocados or other fruit or vegetables as a new currency, who knows how far we can go with the bartering.